ani-dal/Move/README.md

 # Move

-Controls the movement of a dual motor bot.
+Arduino Library to control the movement of a dual motor bot.